 You can comparison shop by getting personalized quotes through our quote form located toward the top of this page.
-It will give you quotes based on your specific driver profile from multiple companies.
+It will give you car insurance quotes in AZ based on your specific driver profile from multiple companies.

 If you want to get a broader understanding of how prices fluctuate by company, location, and driver, you can check out the sample rate comparison chart in state regulators’ latest edition of Premium Comparison and Complaint Ratios for Automobile Insurance.

-For a more personalized comparison, however, you should use our quote form.
+For a more personalized comparison, however, use our quote form above!